RnbWd/sinopia-docker/README.md

 [Sinopia](https://github.com/rlidwka/sinopia) is a private npm repository server.

-This docker image uses the [v1.1.0](https://github.com/rlidwka/sinopia/tree/v1.1.0) release
+This repo uses [v1.1.0](https://github.com/rlidwka/sinopia/tree/v1.1.0) release with a minor modification to lib/index.js which allows a trust proxy for an nginx container.
+The maintained repo can be found [here](https://github.com/RnbWd/sinopia/tree/v1.1.0)

-Using with iojs v1.6.3 - let me know if there's any issues with this version
+Using with iojs v1.6.3 - let me know if there's any issues with this version.
+The storage path is also changed in the [config.yaml](https://github.com/RnbWd/sinopia-docker/blob/master/config.yaml) to handle the edge case where htpasswd is installed via npm.

 ### Options